freaktechnik/justintv-stream-notifications/README.md

 ## Description

 This extension shows you a notification, whenever a followed channel on Twitch, Smashcast, Ustream, Livestream, MLG.tv, Mixer or YouTube goes live.
-But the notifications don't stop there: you can also get notifications when a stream changes the title or goes offline.
-If a followed Twitch channel is hosting somebody else, you'll get notified, too.
+It can also show notifications when a stream changes the title, hosts another channel, replays a past broadcast or goes offline.

 ### Channel Management
 You can manage the followed channels with a powerful channels manager, which lets you auto import all the channels you follow with one click, add all channels a user follows or just add a single channel.
 Of course it also lets you remove channels.